Purim is a rad holiday. It’s got costumes and noisemakers, plus its own villain and its own cookie. The villain is Haman. The cookie is hamantaschen.

 Cool the cookies on sheets for 2 minutes, then transfer to cooling racks with a metal spatula.
 You may serve the cookies warm, but they are best at room temperature.

-The cookies are crispiest on the day you bake them, but they will last up to 3 days in a tightly covered container.
+The cookies are crispiest on the day you bake them, but they will last for up to three days in a tightly covered container.